We use cookies on our site to analyze traffic, enhance your experience, and provide you with tailored content.

 • Substantial and Compelling Reason in the Public Interest means a reason that is justified by an important, specific, and articulated public interest goal that is within ICANN's mission and consistent with a balanced application of ICANN's core values as defined in ICANN's Bylaws.

-• Executive session means all or part of a meeting that is closed or confidential.
+• Executive session means any meeting or part of a meeting of a governing body which is closed to certain persons for deliberation on certain matters.

 • Employment Agreement means any employment, severance, retention, termination, indemnification, change in control or similar agreement between the Company or any of its Subsidiaries, on the one hand, and any current or former employee of the Company or any of its Subsidiaries, on the other hand.